bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

     :source-position: above

 Note that the alignment is measured along the direction of text.
-For example for titles on the left side of a plot "left" will be in the lower corner.
+For example, for titles on the left side of a plot, "left" will be in the lower corner.

 In addition to the default title, it is possible to create and add